 Download our guide for 4 key prevention methods.

-By not doing enough to ensure the safety of your work environment, you risk catastrophic bottom-line consequences — and you won’t be able to position yourself as an employer of choice.
-Fortunately, there are effective ways to enhance workplace safety, and the experts at Randstad are here to help.
-In this article, we lay out a five-stage safety maturity and excellence model, along with seven key focus areas for improvement.
+download the guideOtherwise, you risk catastrophic bottom-line consequences — and you aren’t positioning yourself as an employer of choice.
+Fortunately, the safety experts at Randstad are here to help you avoid them.
+In this article, we lay out a five-stage safety maturity and excellence model, as well as seven safety focus areas for improvement.
 You’ll learn:

 Start with these insights and you’ll be on the path to best-in-class safety practices in no time.